Consistent treatment of rapidity divergence in soft-collinear effective theory: Introduction

-The structure of the paper is as follows: In Section~\ref{anrapdiv}, we discuss the idea of applying an effective theory to a system with the collinear and soft modes, and explain that the Wilson coefficients in matching corresponds to the zero-bin subtraction.
+The structure of the paper is as follows: In Section~\ref{anrapdiv}, we discuss the idea of applying an effective theory to a system with the collinear and soft modes, and explain that the rapidity divergence in the collinear part comes from the matching procedure that corresponds to the zero-bin subtraction.
 And we show how to set up the rapidity regulator with the zero-bin subtraction in the collinear sector.
 The soft rapidity regulator is defined by employing the same principle for the collinear sector, but with the appropriate expression for the soft Wilson line.
 In Section~\ref{sudakovf}, the Sudakov form factor is analyzed for the back-to-back current.
 We suggest how to implement the rapidity regulator in the $N$-jet operator in Section~\ref{njet}.
 In Section~\ref{sccurrent}, we consider the Sudakov form factor for the soft-collinear current, which is compared to the result by boosting the back-to-back current.
-We conclude and describe the outlook in Section~\ref{con}.
-In Appendix, the resummation of the large logarithms in the Sudakov form factor is performed using the renormalization group (RG) equation with respect to the renormalization and rapidity scales.
-The evolutions are described explicitly for the two currents, showing that they are equal to next-to-leading logarithmic (NLL) accuracy, and are independent of the paths in the RG evolution.
-The issue here is to see the consistency in the RG evolutions with a single rapidity scale versus two rapidity scales in the soft-collinear and the back-to-back current.
+In Section~\ref{sudheavy}, our analysis is extended to the heavy-to-heavy and heavy-to-light currents, in which the heavy quark mass sets another hierarchy in factorizing the form factors.
+Finally we conclude and describe the outlook in Section~\ref{con}.
+In Appendix~\ref{sudakov}, we resum the large logarithms in the Sudakov form factor for various currents using the renormalization group (RG) equation with respect to the renormalization and rapidity scales.
+The evolutions and the resummation are performed to next-to-leading logarithmic (NLL) accuracy.
+In Appendix~\ref{appB}, we show the details of the calculations for extracting the rapidity divergences in the boosted heavy quark sector.